GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

    :width: 400
    :alt: raw science image

-With all the calibrations in the local calibration manager, one only needs to call |reduce| on the science frames to get an extracted spectrum.
+With all the calibrations in the local calibration manager, simply call
+|reduce| on the science frames to get an extracted spectrum.

 ::

-    reduce @sci.lis distortionCorrect:order=1
+    reduce @sci.lis

 To run the reduction with all the interactive tools activated, set the ``interactive`` parameter to ``True``.

 ::

-    reduce @sci.lis -p interactive=True distortionCorrect:order=1
+    reduce @sci.lis -p interactive=True

-.. todo:: trace.  order=5, niter=3
+The default fits are all good, though the trace can be improved by setting the order to 5.

+The final 2D spectrum and the extracted 1D spectrum are shown below.

 .. image:: _graphics/gnirsls_Lband10mm_2d.png
    :width: 400